AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/sftp.md

 For [!DNL SFTP] destinations, Platform creates a `.csv` file in the storage location that you provided.
 For more information about the files, see [Activate audience data to batch profile export destinations](../../ui/activate-batch-profile-destinations.md) in the audience activation tutorial.

-## IP address allow list {#ip-address-allow-list}
+## IP address allowlist {#ip-address-allow-list}

-Refer to [IP address allow list for SFTP destinations](ip-address-allow-list.md) if you need to add Adobe IPs to an allow list.
+Refer to [IP address allowlist for SFTP destinations](ip-address-allow-list.md) if you need to add Adobe IPs to an allowlist.